Buuk-Publishing/full-stack-engineer-challange/README.md

 - Authentication for the book REST endpoint

 ## Frontend Exercise
-Implement a basic Single Page Application (SPA) using `React` (either plain React or NextJs) wich does the follwing things:
+Implement a basic Single Page Application (SPA) using `React` with `Typescript (either plain React or NextJs) wich does the follwing things:
 1. It provides a login screen and handles authentication
 2. It displays all stored books on a dashboard (if authenticated)